gathering/Gondul-DHCP-Event-Collector/README.md

 # Gondul DHCP Event Collector

-dhcpd runs 'on commit' for every lease beeing handed out to clients
+dhcpd runs 'on commit' for every lease being handed out to clients
 this will push the lease info to the gondul api

 # Examples